enmore park golf club

 Five new holes were opened for play on Roughmoor in 1938 and plans were afoot for further expansion before the outbreak of the Second World War changed everything.
 Much of the course was ploughed up to help the war effort and despite Enmore Park eventually being reduced to seven holes, members decided to keep the club going rather than close down until the war ended.

 Some up-and-coming professional golfers took part in two exhibition matches at Enmore Park in 1967.
 Their names?
 Tony Jacklin, Clive Clark, Harry Weetman, Hugh Boyle, Peter Green, George Will and Peter Townsend.

 In 1969 Mr Philip Pensabene, the millionaire chairman of a firm in Bridgwater, donated £73,000 to expand the course to 18 holes.
 His gift transformed the club and his portrait hangs over the centre of the bar in the clubhouse.

 Messrs.
 Fred Hawtree & Co. (golf architects) designed and laid out the new 18-hole course, which measured 6,431 yards and which was opened for play on May 16, 1972 with a local police inspector, T.C.
 Lane, the first man out at 4.20am.

-Nigel Wixon became our professional from June 6 of that year, and he is still here to this day.
+Nigel Wixon became our professional from June 6 of that year.
 Four days later saw the official opening ceremony, performed by Sir Roger Hollis, the then President of the Somerset Golf Union.